September 13, 2016

 If you’d like to enjoy an activity that’s a little more unusual, then why not consider a white-water rafting excursion?
 Such a trip will give you the opportunity to see some far-flung and exotic rivers – and crucially, you’ll need to work closely with the rest of your team if you’re to navigate the rapids without upending your boat.

 As with the other expeditions we’ve mentioned, you’ll need to go with a reputable company, who’ll provide an experienced guide.
 But this is all the more so in the case of white-water rafting, where the price of failure can be catastrophic!

 While collaborating with one another might be a great way to build a team, you might get even better results by pitting sections of your workforce against one another in a military simulation – even if it’s not a particularly realistic one.
 Great fun can be had by shooting one another with small pellets of paint – you’ll be able to settle old workplace scores in a friendly atmosphere, and you’ll need those all-important collaboration skills in order to emerge victorious.

 If your workforce isn’t up to a gruelling physical challenge, then why not tax them in other ways?
+You can always contact a team building company and ask their recommendations if you run out of ideas.
 While bridge-building exercises might be something of a team-building cliché, there’s a reason that they’re so ubiquitous – they tax precisely the areas of the brain that we’ve looking to develop.
 More advanced building activities might see groups of people building small sections of a much larger bridge – so that they’ll be under added pressure to get it right, so as not to let the entire side down in front of everyone.